4 Ways to Nail Advisory

 As metric fanatics, we find ourselves preaching the importance of KPIs regularly, and you only need to read our case studies to see how much our community of advisors and management accountants agree!
 Key performance indicators are an essential part of operating a business, as they give you a broken down quantitative view of each department in your clients’ businesses.

-For example, if they have sales, marketing and manufacturing teams, then they’ll need to have an idea of which team is performing well, which might need additional support and where the most leads or conversions are coming from.
+For example, if they have sales, marketing and manufacturing teams, then they’ll need to have an idea of which team is performing well, which might need additional support, and where the most leads and/or conversions are coming from.
 Without a granular view, you’d be hard pushed to recognise trouble areas of the company, which over time could really impact the business’ bottom line.
 Think of KPIs as proactive trouble shooters – and make sure you pay attention to the results.

 To put this into context, let’s look at how one of our partners operates with the help of KPIs.
 Fresh Financials’ Emma Fox has positioned herself in the industry as a blend of bookkeeper and management accountant, meaning she’s able to provide her clients with essential and value-added services.
 You can read the full case study here.
 While she measures metrics like actuals vs budget and their P&L current vs previous years, she told us in her practice she knows just how important it is to measure too: